Highlights:

 What is the Michigan Super Drunk Law?

 In 2010, Michigan passed the Super Drunk Law to add consequences for those with a high BAC.
 This law allows an officer to impose harsher penalties if an individual’s BAC is 0.17 or higher (more than twice the legal limit of 0.08).
-Under Michigan’s Super Drunk Law, you face significant penalties, including possible jail time, loss of your driver’s license, increased fees, and a longer probation period than a standard OWI.
+Under Super Drunk Law in Michigan, you face significant penalties, including possible jail time, loss of your driver’s license, increased fees, and a longer probation period than a standard OWI.
 The Super Drunk Law in Michigan does not apply to second or third OWI offenses, as it can only be given to first-time offenders.

 Is Super Drunk a Felony in Michigan?